Skip to main content

 Mineral & Stringtown Hazard Tree Removal

-Season two of tree removal is anticipated to begin on Aspen Lane West on Tuesday, May 28th (originally May 23rd).
-When operations begin, expect noise from equipment and potential traffic delays.
-Access via HWY 36 to Aspen, Aspen Lane West, Aspen Lane East, Sugar Pine, and Lodgepole Lanes may be limited for your safety.
+Season two of tree removal has been ongoing in Stringtown since late May 2024.
+Expect noise from equipment and potential traffic delays.
+Access via HWY 36 to Aspen, Aspen Lane West, Aspen Lane East, Sugar Pine, and Lodgepole Lanes may be limited for your safety during operational hours (M-F, 7:30am-4:30pm).

 The RCDTC has partnered with the Mineral Firewise USA® Council to implement Phase I of the Mineral & Stringtown Hazard Tree Removal Project.
 This project will ultimately serve Mineral's Cool-Air, Lassen Alpine Village, and Meadowview subdivisions in addition to Stringtown to treat dead, dying, and diseased trees, and trees that violate Public Resources Code 4291.
 The Mineral & Stringtown Hazard Tree Removal Project is a TinderSmart Tehama program available at no additional cost to residents.